msasieta/msasieta.github.io/index.md

     <p><a href="mailto:msasieta@berkeley.edu">msasieta@berkeley.edu</a></p>
     <p>
       I am a postdoctoral scholar in theoretical physics at the University of California, Berkeley.
-      My work focuses on quantum gravity and quantum cosmology, with particular interest in black holes, holography, quantum chaos and quantum information.
+      I’m interested in quantum gravity and cosmology from the holographic perspective, especially black holes, quantum chaos, and quantum information.
     </p>
   </div>
 </div>